Terkwood/godot-pack-replacement-test/README.md

 # godot-pack-replacement-test

-An experiment to answer these questions:

-- Can the main PCK file loaded by Godot be replaced _while the program is running_?
+Can the main PCK file loaded by Godot be replaced _while the program is running_?

-- Can it pick up new ProjectSettings in a sane way?
+Yes, it can.

 ## Findings